Apteco/py-apteco/docs/source/getting_started.rst

 Tables
 ------

-Tables are stored in a dictionary at the :attr:`tables` attribute on the session object.
+Tables are accessed through the :attr:`tables` attribute on the :class:`Session` object.
 You can retrieve a table using its name:

 .. code-block:: python